drf-forms/drf-schema-adapter/docs/drf_auto_endpoint/endpoint.md

 Wizard's are also somewhat similar to v[DRF's ViewSet method decorator `@detail_route`](http://www.django-rest-framework.org/api-guide/viewsets/#marking-extra-actions-for-routing) with the difference that they use an extra serializer to validate the data sent from the frontend.
+This validated data will be set to the `validated_data` attribute on the `request` passed to the wizard method.

 `@wizard` decorators (unlike the previous 2) take 2 required arguments: